tomlamphier/argon/content/docs/techniques/quick-releases.md

 3. Two hand grab of your wrist.
 Slide in, turn hand vertical, use free hand to help, pull back and out.
 Same ending.

 4. Two hand grab of your wrists, your hands at waist level.
-Slide in, clap hands together for strength, turn up and pull over your shoulder.
+Clap hands together for strength, slide in to bring your hands close to attacker's chest, turn up and pull over your shoulder.
 Same ending.

 5. Two hand grab, both your hands are at shoulder level.
-Clap hands together, point them down the middle and pull down and out.
+Clap hands together, slide in to bring your hands close to attacker's chest, point them down the middle and pull down and out.
 Same ending.

 6. Cross hand grab.
-Make a fist, circle above attacker's wrist, down hammer fist.
+Make a fist, large circle above attacker's wrist, down hammer fist.
 Stay in place.

 7. Same side grab.
 Circle open hand under, then over the top and point down to break grip.
 Step back with opposite foot as you are doing this.
+Your hand remains in contact.

 8. Double wrist grab low.
 Free one hand as above with slight turn in, then free other hand same way, stepping back with opposite foot.

 9. Double wrist grab low.
-Step left along front diagonal, turn right hand over and strike attacker's hands together.
-Ending is the same as 1-5.
+Step along front diagonal (either side), turn back hand over and strike attacker's hands together.
+Step back on the same side as the attacking hand, other arm raised with forward elbow.
+Note: The back hand is the power hand.

 10. Double wrist grab low.
 Move arms in large circle, bring hands up in front at chest level, Knock attacker's hands together at a slight offset so that the knuckles of one hit the back of the other.
-Turn your hands and open wide to the side to free your hands and force the attacker to lean head forward.
+Turn your hands and open wide to the side to free your hands, step back, and force the attacker to lean head forward.

 11. Same side grab.
 Rotate hand inside, then lock fingers over the top of attacker's wrist and keep turning into a lock.